The veggie kebab is one of the more fun and exciting boredom busters our furry family members can have.

 “How did it end up like this…” It started with a piece of bedding, then hay, then an eraser, and then this (carrots and other foods).
 Willow’s great at balancing things on his nose!

 Did you know that all those animals you see in TV shows and movies are trained?
 Mom says some are CGI.
 I’m not sure what that is, but she said it means they aren’t real.
-They seem real to me, but apparently they aren’t.
+They sure seem real to me, but apparently they aren’t.
 The other animals though?
 They are real and very talented!
 Plus, I learned from my mom when she interned at a zoo that zoo animals are also trained by positive reinforcement.
 It’s what mom does with my training!
 (But animals at the zoo still aren’t cuddly.
-It’s important to remember they still have a bit ‘wild’ and ‘unpredictability’ in them.
+It’s important to remember they still have a bit of ‘wildness’ and ‘unpredictability’ in them.
 But, some animals are really well trained and mom said she got to see them at Universal Studios – a place she didn’t take me… I still am a little mad at her about that one.)

 My mom looked up dog tricks and was trying to find a way to modify them when she came across a website called “Do More With Your Dog” that actually has a thing called a “Title Holders List”.
 It puts down the breed of dog, name of the trainer, name of the dog, what title was earned, and when.
 BUT!
-Looking through the list, mom realized that guinea pigs were on there along with a bunch of animals that weren’t actually dogs.
+Looking through the list, mom realized that guinea pigs were on there along with a bunch of other animals that weren’t actually dogs.

 She turned to me and asked if I wanted to join the list.
 How could I say no?